Canon 1Ds Mark III vs Olympus E-M1

 Review summary: Canon 1Ds Mark III vs Olympus E-M1

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Olympus E-M1?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds Mark III: